-The Art of Light 2020 - Museum of Arts and Design
+The Art of Light at the Museum of Arts and Design

 Museum of Arts and Design, 2 Columbus Circle, New York City